joonho3020/joonho3020.github.io/content/articles/building-an-fpga-shell.md

 But what is going on in here?

 To set the clock wizard (`clkwiz`) properly, we need to perform two things.
-First, we must hold the `dst_rst` signal going into `clkwiz` for a long enough time.
+First, we must hold the `dst_rst` signal going into `clkwiz` for a sufficient amount of time.
+If too short or too long, the PLL will not lock.
 Next, we must make sure that the `locked` signal, indicating that the PLL has been locked properly and is generating a clean output clock, is held high.

 Ideally, we should be able to read the `locked` signal, control how long the reset signal must be hold high, and control the value of `src_rst` and the `dut_resetn_axi` (which will reset the DUT) in software.